2mos/guide/pages/didnt-log-hours.md

 # I forgot to hit record, what do I do ?
-Happens to the best of us, in this case, take care to not repeat it because it causes me unncessary trouble.
+Happens to the best of us, in this case, take care to not repeat it because it causes unneccesary trouble.

-**Inform me in the chat** so that I can add an x hour exception to your name in my journal and not hand out an undeserved warning OR at worst, remove you by mistake.
+**Don't forget to inform in the chat** so that I can add an x hour exception to your name in my journal and not hand out an undeserved warning OR at worst, remove you by mistake.

 For your own record, you can follow these steps to add study hours but it's only visible to you and not me.